Categories

 Introduction

-What is Community-Based Renewable Energy?
+What are Community-Based Renewable Energy Initiatives?

-The Benefits of Community-Based Renewable Energy Initiatives
+Advantages of Community-Based Renewable Energy Initiatives

-Examples of Community-Based Renewable Energy Initiatives
+Successful Community-Based Renewable Energy Initiatives

 Conclusion